 Kids love to learn by engaging all of their senses (which is also why I have a slight obsession with sensory play), by touching objects and using gross motor skills while acquiring information, their little brains are just firing like crazy.
-This is a really fun, hands-on activity that uses learning with trains as a pre-spelling activity for kids !

 *This post contains affiliate links.